cypress-io/cypress-documentation/content/guides/overview/choosing-testing-type.md

 One thing to consider, though, is even if all your component tests pass, it does not mean your app is functioning properly.
 Component tests do nothing to ensure that all the layers of your app are working well together.
-Therefore, a well-tested app has a combination of e2e and component tests, with each set of tests specializing in what they do best.
+Therefore, a well-tested app has a combination of end-to-end and component tests, with each set of tests specializing in what they do best.

 <Alert type="success">